We reduce climate and environmental impacts

 aim to avoid material waste by evaluating our material balances more accurately than before.

 Promoting the circular economy is one of our key strategic objectives; through it, we aim to help mitigate climate change and biodiversity loss.
 The circular economy is reflected in our business particularly through the utilization of industrial by-products: we help channel by-products generated in industrial production processes into beneficial use and further employ them either as raw materials for industry or on farms, for example as fertilizers or feed components.
 By-products arise, for instance, in the feed and mining industries.
-The amount of recycled by-products in our industrial and agricultural business areas was 183,759 tonnes in 2024.
-The total amount for 2023 and 2024 combined was 317,759 tonnes.

 Biodiversity